 The project company was to apply for all licences within twelve months, and the first reactor is to be on line within seven years of receiving these, with the others to follow at one-year intervals.
 By mid 2012 Rosatom said that the cost could be $25 billion.
 In December 2011 the project company had filed applications for construction permits and a power generation license, as well as an environmental impact assessment by the deadline, with a view to Atomstroyexport as general contractor starting construction in 2013.
 In mid 2012 the company had received the site licence, and it let the first major contract for site works in February 2013, with work to start in September.
-The power generation licence and environmental approval are expected by the end of 2013, and the construction licence is expected in mid 2014, enabling full construction to start in 2015.
-The company expected to commission the first unit in 2019 and the fourth in 2023.
+The power generation licence and environmental approval are expected by the end of 2013, and the construction licence is expected in mid 2014, enabling full construction to start in 2015 or January 2016.
+The company expected to commission the first unit in 2021.
 Some $1.3 billion expenditure on the project was budgeted by Rosatom for 2013.

 Since February 2008 preparatory work has been under way at Sinop on the Black Sea to build a second nuclear plant there, along with a EUR 1.7 billion nuclear technology centre.
 A 5000-5600 MWe nuclear plant there is expected to cost about $22-25 billion.